Julie Enfield Investigates

 5. A Passion for Hunting Something

 Setting about investigating the disappearance of Alex, Julie wonders whether she could be involved before Alex turns up when they are looking through her flat for clues.
 The officers also find out more about the banking situation with Banco Cadiz being suspended from trading in Panama due to fraud allegations.
 Along with Lawrence, she also finds that Banco Cadiz is a hidden subsiduary of the large IBFF bank.
-Looking for Henry Sinclair at his office to discuss his involvement, Julie and Laurence find that he has made a run for it.
+Looking for Henry Sinclair at his office to discuss his involvement, Julie and Lawrence find that he has made a run for it.
 Heading into the market underground, they discover two hired killers wearing masks, are behind the events at the market and are held at gunpoint along with Sinclair.
 The killers explain that they work for a drug cartel who decided to see what Terrence Johns was trying to do when he attempted to deposit money.
-Laurence attempts to intervene, but ends up being shot as Julie is knocked out.
+Lawrence attempts to intervene, but ends up being shot as Julie is knocked out.

 The Net and the Canal